-Tickets can be purchased for this hike in advance or at the kiosk at the trailhead.
-There is plenty of parking, and there is generally an attendant on duty.
+There are restrooms at the trailhead and make sure to use them because there are not facilities along the trail.
 The path follows a dirt road for the first three quarters of a mile.
 As you hike the dusty path with no shade, you’ll wonder why in the world you spent $12 on this hike.
 But eventually you come to a small arrow sign that says “Best Route” and points to the left.

 At this point the trail walks right down to the river.
-At first, we were convinced that we could stay dry, so we hugged the banks or skipped from rock to rock.
+We tried to stay dry for the first part of the trail by the river.
+We skipped from rock to rock and hugged the banks.
 There are even some trails that climb up the banks and drop steeply back down.
 Eventually, we realized that the best and most direct route was to go straight up the river.
 Once we decided it didn’t matter how wet we got, the hike was much more enjoyable.
-(Note: There are a few deep holes that should be avoided.)

 The hike follows the narrow ravine for about half a mile until it comes to the opening for the slot canyon.
 This is a great place to stop for a few pictures, and also the last place that your feet will be dry (if they’ve remained dry this far).